Skip to content

 Getting Started

 Welcome to the WEBKNOSSOS documentation.
 WEBKNOSSOS is a platform for exploring large-scale 3D image datasets, creating skeleton annotations and 3D volume segmentations.
-Since it is a web-based tool, collaboration, crowdsourcing and publication is very easy.
+Since it is a web app, you can easily collaborate, crowdsource and publish your work.

 Create a webknossos.org Account

-Signing up for a free account on webknossos.org is the easiest and fastest way to get started with WEBKNOSSOS.
-Either upload one of your own datasets and explore one of the many community datasets.
+To get started with WEBKNOSOS, sign up for a free account on webknossos.org.
+Upload your own datasets or explore one of the many community datasets.

-The free tier comes with 10GB of storage for private datasets.
-For more data storage, check out the pricing page for paid plans that covers storage costs and provides support services such as dataset conversions.
+You get 50GB of storage for private datasets with the free tier.
+For more data storage, check out the pricing page for paid plans that covers storage costs and provides support services such as data format conversions.

 Explore Published Datasets